 Elbow Dysplasia Scheme for dogs

-Elbow Dysplasia has been identified as a significant problem in many breeds.
-Importantly, the condition appears to be increasing worldwide.
-It begins in puppyhood, and can affect the dog for the rest of its life.
+Elbow dysplasia is a significant problem in many breeds worldwide, and, although it begins in puppyhood, it can continue to affect the dog for the rest of its life.

 Common breeds at risk of Elbow Dysplasia